jamespankhurst/jamespankhurst/README.md

 www.thersp.com (2002 - Now Viviene Clore - Artisite Contnet Management System)
 www.sharonleeltd.co.uk (2001 - Cap design  system)

-My skills are all back end; .NET, SQLServer etc, not getting involved with the html, ccss, javascipt.
+My skills and experience are mainly back end; .NET, SQLServer etc.

 I decided to recity that, the results, so far (a WIP), you can see at my *apprentice* javascript piece; Orion Dice Decide.